ashcaz/learning-journal/JS-notes.md

     quantity = 3

-- equal sign is the assignment operator it says that youre going to assign a value to the variable
+- equal sign is the assignment operator it says that you're going to assign a value to the variable
-- 3 is the varibale value.
-Until you assign a value the value is undifined
+- 3 is the variable value.
+Until you assign a value the value is undefined

 **Data Types**